 ----------------------Start of change 2-------------------------------------------

-8.1.3.3 Management using the Mcc reference point
+8.1.3.3 Management using the Mca or Mcc reference point

-Once M2M Service Layer operation is established between the AE or CSE and the Registrar/Hosting CSE, <mgmtObj> resources may be managed using the Mcc reference point by the AE or CSE subscribing to receive changes to the <mgmtObj> resource using the subscription procedures defined in clause 10.2.11 of oneM2M TS-0001 [2].
+Once M2M Service Layer operation is established between the AE or CSE and the Registrar/Hosting CSE, <mgmtObj> resources may be managed using the Mca or Mcc reference point by the AE or CSE respectively subscribing to receive changes to the <mgmtObj> resource using the subscription procedures defined in clause 10.2.11 of oneM2M TS-0001 [2].
 Establishment of the M2M Service Layer operations includes actions such as establishing the appropriate security associations and registration of the CSEs and AEs.

-While not mentioned in clause 6.1 of the present document, <mgmtObj> specializations may be announced depending on the <mgmtObj> specialization type.

-The following <mgmtObj> specializations specified in the present document are announceable (i.e. announceable variants of this resource type are defined in the XSD of the respective <mgmtObj> specialization):

-[registration], [dataCollection]

-The following <mgmtObj> specializations specified in the present document are not announceable (i.e. announceable variants of this resource type are not defined in the XSD of the respective <mgmtObj> specialization):

-[authenticationProfile], [myCertFileCred], [trustAnchorCred], [MAFClientRegCfg], [MEFClientRegCfg]

-Figure 8.1.3.3-1: Management using the Mcc reference point
+Figure 8.1.3.3-1: Management using the Mca or Mcc reference point

 Once M2M Service Layer operation is established, the AE or CSE on the ASN/MN/ADN node subscribes to the <mgmtObj> resource which is associated with the specific M2M Application functionality creating <subscription> resource.